-While there are so many activities and tours in Hong Kong, one of my favorite things to do is the Hong Kong history museum.
-Even visiting Hong Kong and the Hong Kong Museum of History for a second time, I can’t help but spent hours here.
-I’m drawn into the History of Hong Kong, not only because it’s a fascinating history, but because this is one of the best museums I have been to.
+While there are so many activities and tours in Hong Kong, one of my favorite activities is visiting the Hong Kong history museum.
+I first discovered this museum during my first trip to Hong Kong (as a solo traveler) and since that visit, I’ve actually returned to this museum on other trips because it’s so enjoyable.
+I can’t help but spent hours at this museum.
+I’m drawn into the History of Hong Kong, not only because it’s a fascinating history, but because this is honestly one of the best museums I have been to throughout my travels.

 Organized chronologically from the natural environment and prehistoric times, through the different dynasties, folk cultures, opium wars, cession to the British, Japanese Occupation, and the return to China; the Hong Kong Museum of History makes you feel like you are apart of Hong Kong History.

-Located in East Tsim Sha Tsui, not far from the Promenade and Avenue of the Stars, the Hong Kong Museum of History is easily accessible by foot, MTR and bus.
+Located in East Tsim Sha Tsui, not far from the Promenade and Avenue of the Stars, the Hong Kong Museum of History is easily accessible by foot, as well as by public transportation in Hong Kong.
 I don’t think you could hardly walk through this museum in less than 1 – 1 1/2 hours.
 But if you really enjoy museums and want to take time to read the plaques and explore any special exhibits, then I recommend allotting at least 2 – 3 hours.

 You can explore the museum on your own, or you can join one of the daily free tours.
 They have them running at different times of the day, and in different languages.
 Be sure to check online or give them a call, just to confirm the tour times.